x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCS/createCL_en.md

         Format: `LobShardingKeyFormat:"YYYYMMDD"|"YYYYMM"|"YYYY"`

-    **Note:**
+> **Note:**
+>

-    * The parameter `name` can not be an empty string, and can not include "." or "$"; The length of it should not be greater than 127B, or exception will occur.
+> * The parameter `name` can not be an empty string, and can not
+    include "." or "$"; The length of it should not be greater than 127B, or exception will occur.
+>

-    * The parameter `options` haves one or more fields, please use comma(,) to separate.
+> * The parameter `options` haves one or more fields, please use
+    comma(,) to separate.
+>

-    * When creating collection space, user can specify `Domain`.
+> * When creating collection space, user can specify `Domain`.
 When creating collection, using `Group` parameter, the specified replication group must be in the domain; when no using `Group` parameter, the collection will be created on any replication group in the domain.
+>

-    * `AutoSplit` parameter in createCL() has higher priority than `AutoSplit` attribute in domain.
+> * `AutoSplit` parameter in createCL() has higher priority than `AutoSplit` attribute in domain.
+>

-    * AutoSplit must cooperate with hash partitioning.
+> * `AutoSplit` must cooperate with hash partitioning.
+>

-    * AutoSplit and Group cannot be set at the same time.
+> * `AutoSplit` and Group cannot be set at the same time.
+>

-    * Compression algorithm selection strategy: the snappy algorithm compresses data in units of a single record, and the internal data repeatability directly affects the compression ratio.
+> * Compression algorithm selection strategy: the snappy algorithm compresses data in units of a single record, and the internal data repeatability directly affects the compression ratio.
 Therefore, when the internal data of the record is relatively high in repetition, such as the field name and field value of a record are similar, the snappy algorithm can be used to obtain good compression performance.
 If the internal data of record is very low in repetition, but the records have higher similarity, such as different records with the same field name, similar field values, etc., lzw compression is better.
+>
+> * `LobShardingKeyFormat` can only be used in main collection and requires that the ShardingKey have only one partition field.
+>
+> * When using main collection and sub collection, you need to pay attention to the use relationship of their attributes:
+>     1. When inserting data from main collection, `ReplSize`, `AutoIncrement` will use main collection attributes value.
+>     2. When inserting data from sub collection, `ReplSize`, `AutoIncrement` will use sub collection attributes value.
+>     3. For other attributes of the collection, such as `ShardingKey`, `Compressed`, `AutoIndexId` and so on, sub collection uses its own attributes instead of the attributes of main collection.

 ##RETURN VALUE##